top of page

 Produced by Anime Fanboys, for Anime Fanboys

-Gunbuster was made by Gainax, an anime studio that grew from a university sci-fi club who dabbled with amateur anime.
+Gunbuster was made by Gainax, an anime studio that grew from a university sci-fi club that dabbled with amateur anime.
 As such, Gunbuster was an early example of an anime series made by actual fans of the medium, not some calculating corporation.

 Amongst the fanboys who founded Gainax was a young Hideaki Anno, who would later become an icon in the niche of mecha anime/giant robot-action.
 He was by no means the creator of the mecha concept.
-Giant robot pilot stories in Japan can be traced back to late 1940s manga (Atomic Power Android, 1948) and beyond.
+Giant robot pilot stories in Japan can be traced back to the late 1940s manga (Atomic Power Android, 1948) and beyond.

 Anno would, however, develop the robot pilot stories into something deeper and darker than anyone before him.
 His approach to character development, especially when dealing with technological development, was more thought-provoking and experimental than most anime-makers dared to do at the time.

-The full realization of his visions would come with Neon Genesis Evangelion, but Gunbuster also explored the characters psyche like few robot animes before it.
+The full realization of his visions would come with Neon Genesis Evangelion, but Gunbuster also explored the characters' psyche like few robot animes before it.
 Consequences of actions and choices constantly plague the protagonists, as they knowingly sacrifice their place in time on Earth for the common good of humanity.

 Anno and Gainax also broke new ground in the visual design department, both when it came to their personal production abilities and the approach to sci-fi anime in general.
 As such, Gunbuster becomes increasingly well-made in tandem with the episode progression.

-The very final episode might come as a surprise though, as it is presented in gritty black and white (still sharper drawn than the first episodes).
+The very final episode might come as a surprise, though, as it is presented in gritty black and white (still sharper drawn than the first episodes).
 The final fight is not even animated, but presented in the form of something akin to a slideshow of storyboards.

 It’s as if the black and white images underline the timelessness of the story.
-Incidentally, these sequences where the only ones that really made me take part in the characters’ emotional turmoil.
+Incidentally, these sequences were the only ones that really made me take part in the characters’ emotional turmoil.
 I truly felt the anguish and solitude that Noriko struggled with, which leads me to conclude that Anno made the right artistic choice.

 Between the Fabric of Space-Lines

 The alien adversaries in the Gunbuster saga bring existential questions to the table.
-These massive beings have evolved beyond the need of planets.
+These massive beings have evolved beyond the need for planets.
 They drift around in space, lay their eggs in stars, and serve as an antibody for the entire universe.
 Their main mission: To seek out and destroy the cosmic plague, i.e., all sentient life.

-For one, the pre-apocalyptic theme, in which mankind is portrayed as much a bad guy as the aliens, seems an apt allegory for Japans participation in WWII.
+For one, the pre-apocalyptic theme, in which mankind is portrayed as much of a bad guy as the aliens, seems an apt allegory for Japan's participation in WWII.
 The definitions of good and bad guys depend on your standpoint, which is as much the case in Gunbuster as it was to Japanese forces during WWII.

 Describing humankind as a planetary virus also brings environmental issues to mind.
 Japan was known for being environmentally negligent in the 80s.
-If this connected to Anno’s image of the human plague, is hard to say.
+If this is connected to Anno’s image of the human plague, it is hard to say.
 It does, however, seem to fit the overhanging threat of global warming, rising sea levels, species extinction, and increasing world hunger.

 Tokyo changed its way, though.
-In less than 20 years, it went from being one of the most polluted places on Earth in the 80s, to becoming one of the cleanest metropolises on the planet.
+In less than 20 years, it went from being one of the most polluted places on Earth in the 80s to becoming one of the cleanest metropolises on the planet.
 At the moment, Japan might be as guilty as the rest of us, but at least they did something right back then.
 Perhaps we should all take some inspiration from this?

 Between the Fabric of Teenage Panty-Lines